thradams/cake/manual.md

 }
 ```

-We cannot determine if arg1 has the flag MUST_FREE without
+We cannot determine if arg1 has the flag MUST\_FREE without
 looking at caller.
-So static_assert is just ignored at
+So static_assert is just ignored at first
-first stage.
+pass.

 But when we call my_free: